OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-22.md

 That night, God came to Balaam and said, “Since these men have come to call you, go with them, but only do what I tell you.”

 ## Numbers 22:21
-Balaam got up in the morning, saddled his donkey, and went with the Moabite officials.
+Balaam rose early, prepared his donkey, and accompanied the Moabite officials.

 ## Numbers 22:22
 But God was angry when he went, and the angel of the Lord stood in the road to oppose him.
 Balaam was riding his donkey, and his two servants were with him.